Internal Medicine

 Rheumatology – 8 questions

 Passing: 60% is required to pass.
 Each part [theoretical/practical] gets graded and counted 50% towards the final grade.
-The answer sheet is read electronically, and we were encouraged to carefully mark the answer sheet (fill in the circle carefully, with no deletions).
-The results were sent out to each student individually on the university email the day after writing the exam.
+The answer sheet is read electronically, and the results were uploaded to the Virtual University on the same day as the exam (in 2024/2025).

 Please mind the special retake rule about the number of attempts (read below).